goshitsarch-eng/Gosh-USB-Creator/README.md

 A cross-platform USB flash drive creator for Windows, Linux, and macOS.
 Built with Tauri v2 (Rust) and React/TypeScript.

+## Philosophy

+Gosh apps are built with a Linux-first mindset: simplicity, transparency, and user control.

+We also provide Windows and macOS builds not as a compromise, but as an on-ramp.
+Many people are curious about Linux but still live on other platforms day-to-day.
+If these tools help someone get comfortable and eventually make the jump, we're happy to meet them where they are.

 ## Features

 ### Standard Mode